 For Americans: You might look at other options such as Switzerland, Malta or Luxembourg.
-Unless you are doing significant turnover, stick with the US market for now, because more complicated set ups require professional help and advise.
+Unless you are doing a significant turnover, stick with the US market for now, because more complicated setups require professional help and advise.
 Large businesses such as Amazon (Luxembourg) and Google (through a set up known as a double Irish – Dutch Sandwich) have specialized structures that maximize profits and effectively minimize and avoid taxation.
 Careful attention is paid to ensure compliance with IRS tax law and other local tax laws.

 For Non-Americans: You might look into having a GB subsidiary with a Nevis holding company for example.
-This setup could potentially allow for tax free earnings to accrue.
+This setup could potentially allow for tax-free earnings to accrue.
 However, you should get individual tax advice for any legal setup before taking action.
-I’m just letting you know it is available, and has worked for others…
+I’m just letting you know it is available and has worked for others…

 Compliance: The UK is more complicated and one of the stricter places in terms of setting up a merchant account or selling online.
 However, the merchant accounts are powerful and can process the European market without having processing errors.
 The UK is an effective route to gain access to the entire European market in an efficient manner.
-However the compliance can be burdensome, for instance see below for details from this UK government site.
+However, the compliance can be burdensome, for instance, see below for details from this UK government site.